What is Disordered Eating in Childhood?

 Causes of Disordered Eating in Children

-Sensory differences: Another reason children may struggle with eating could be related to a sensory sensitivity.
+Sensory differences: another reason children and teens may struggle with eating could be related to a sensory sensitivity.
 Children who are not in tune with their bodily cues, a struggle for some children with autism, may not realize that they are hungry and need to eat.
 Sensory sensitivities can create “picky” eaters with drastically reduced diets.
 Autism Spectrum Disorder, by definition, includes sensory impairments.
 Some children refuse so many foods that they are reduced to a short list of 5 to 10 items that they will eat.

 What to Do about Disordered Eating in Children